-At first blush, the ransomware attack on Colonial Pipeline in May and a hacker’s attempt to poison the water supply in Oldsmar, Fla., in February may not appear to have much bearing on the safety of the average commercial building.
-But in reality, most buildings are vulnerable to these types of cyberattacks, a panel of experts said during a webinar last week called “Cybersecurity in the News: What It Means for Commercial Real Estate.”
+At first blush, the ransomware attack on Colonial Pipeline in May 2021 and a hacker’s attempt to poison the water supply in Oldsmar, Fla., in February of the same year may not appear to have much bearing on the safety of the average commercial building.
+But in reality, most buildings are vulnerable to these types of cyberattacks, experts say.

-“There are over 40 years’ worth of digital technology in our building stock,” said Fred Gordy, director of cybersecurity at Charlotte, N.C.–based consulting firm Intelligent Buildings, which hosted the webinar.
+“There are over 40 years’ worth of digital technology in our building stock,” said Fred Gordy, director of cybersecurity at Charlotte, N.C.–based consulting firm Intelligent Buildings.
 “It’s not just in so-called ‘smart buildings.’ ”

 Gordy offered a real-world example involving one of his clients, the owner of a 30-story office tower.
 A tenant in the building received a bomb threat from hackers who gained remote access to the tenant’s printer and produced a menacing message.
 The entire office building was evacuated.
 An investigation revealed that the threat had come through the parking system, which was run by a third-party contractor and not by the building management or owner.
 Still, the building owner’s reputation was at risk because of the incident.
 “Tenants don’t know who runs what,” Gordy said.
 “If your name is on the building, then you’ll get the brand damage.”